-The train's motorman applied the brakes when he noticed Williams on the tracks, but the train stopped after one and a half cars went over Williams and Orlando.
+The conductor applied the brakes when he noticed Williams on the tracks, but the train came to a stop only after one and a half cars went over the man and his dog.

 Firefighters Ralph Costello, George Gerrish and Spencer Presume arrived on scene and noticed Williams was underneath the second subway car but not pinned.
 They jumped onto the tracks and removed him by a backboard.
 They said the man was just semicoherent and only managed to give his name and ask about his service dog, which was also safe and uninjured.
 He said little else, according to a Fire Department of New York press release.

 "It's a miracle," Williams' girlfriend, who only wished to only give her first name, Cynthia, told CNN affiliate NY.

 Cynthia told NY1 that Williams fainted and fell over into the tracks but was expected to be fine.

 "He's doing great," Cynthia said.
 "He's on observation.
 I'm very grateful to God."